utdanningno/utd-arbeidsmarked_visualisering/README.md

 This module contains the dataviz tool to generate working market bar/tree charts for the utdanning.no website.

+Developed for utdanning.no by [Lapidus interactive](https://lapidus.se/case-studies) in 2019.

 ## Components

 There's a component for each context.
 Under the hood they use similar components to render the visualizations.
 The individual contexts provide a little bit more control in case we need to add more UI elements or built-in disaggregations.